MGH Radiology Llama: A Llama 3 70B Model for Radiology: Abstract

 \section{Abstract}

 In recent years, the field of radiology has increasingly harnessed the power of artificial intelligence (AI) to enhance diagnostic accuracy, streamline workflows, and improve patient care.
 Large language models (LLMs) have emerged as particularly promising tools, offering significant potential in assisting radiologists with report generation, clinical decision support, and patient communication.
-This paper presents an advanced radiology-focused large language model: MGH Radiology Llama.
-It is developed using the Llama 3 70B model, building upon previous domain-specific models like Radiology-GPT and Radiology-Llama2.
-Leveraging a unique and comprehensive dataset from Massachusetts General Hospital, comprising over 6.5 million de-identified medical reports across various imaging modalities, the model demonstrates significant improvements in generating accurate and clinically relevant radiology impressions given the corresponding findings.
+This paper presents the development of a fine-tuned LLM (RadiologyLlama-70B) for radiology report processing using in-house data and computational resources.
+RadiologyLlama-70B is developed using the Llama 3-70B backbone following the fine-tuning scheme of our previous domain-specific models like Radiology-GPT and Radiology-Llama2.
+Leveraging a unique and comprehensive dataset from Massachusetts General Hospital, RadiologyLlama-70B is fine-tuned using over 6.5 million of de-identified radiology reports across various imaging modalities.
+The model demonstrates significant improvements in generating accurate and clinically relevant radiology impressions from the image findings.
 Our evaluation, incorporating both traditional metrics and a GPT-4-based assessment, highlights the enhanced performance of this work over general-purpose LLMs.